-Her tiny kitchen gleams, dust doesn’t dare show its face here.
+Her kitchen gleams, dust doesn’t dare show its face here.
 Growing up poor means having little to no money for fragrant and “tough on germs” cleansing products.
 Spit and polish had to do.
 Gross… Carmen fought her way up in Chocolates and Caviar Catering.
-As soon as she could, she looked to rent in a better neighbourhood.
+As soon as she could, she looked to rent in a better neighborhood.
 One where she could actually hang clean washing outside and it was still there when dry.

 She loved her flat.
 Tiny as can be but her home.
 And it was spotless.
 Which is why she was horrified to spot little black bugs shuffling their way out from behind her spathiphyllum plant.
 The pristine white pot showed them up like walking germs and Carmen gulped.